-314.7.5 CAPTURE OF SUSPECTS
+314.3.3 CAPTURE OF SUSPECTS

 Proper self-discipline and sound professional judgment are the keys to a successful conclusion of a pursuit and apprehension of evading suspects.
-Officers shall use only that amount of force, which reasonably appears necessary under the circumstances, to properly perform their lawful duties.
+Officers shall use only that amount of force, which reasonably appears necessary under the circumstances, to accomplish a legitimate law enforcement purpose.

-Unless relieved by a supervisor, the primary officer should coordinate efforts to apprehend the suspects following the pursuit.
-Officers should consider safety of the public and the involved officers when formulating plans to contain and capture the suspects.
+Unless relieved by a supervisor, the primary pursuing officer should coordinate efforts to apprehend the suspects following the pursuit.
+Officers should consider safety of the public and the involved officers when formulating plans for setting up perimeters or for containing and capturing the suspects.